d-e-s-o/btrfs-backup/btrfs-backup/README.md

 The -s/--subvolume option can be supplied multiple times in order to perform a backup of multiple subvolumes.

+Along with a backup old snapshots can also be deleted in an automated fashion.
+The --keep-for option can be given and a duration specified that defines the duration after which old snapshots are deleted.
+An example invocation looks like this:

+$ btrfs-backup --keep-for=1d --subvolume=subvolume/ snapshots/ backup/

+Using the above command, all snapshots older than one day will be purged from the snapshots/ repository (the backup/ repository is left untouched).
+Supported duration units are: seconds (S), minutes (M), hours (H), days (d), weeks (w), months (m), and years (y).

+Note that as a safety measure, the most recent snapshot cannot be deleted using this option.

 ### Restore
 To restore the latest snapshot for the given subvolume from the backup, the following command can be used: